 Skip to main content

-By law, anyone arrested for any misdemeanor including drunk driving has the right to post bail.
+By law, anyone arrested for any misdemeanor, including drunk driving, has the right to post bail.
 In most cases, the bail amount for DUI is already set because it is included in a “bond schedule.”
 This allows a defendant to obtain release on bail without having to see a judge.
 Anyone booked in a jail that doesn’t have a bail schedule may ask to see a judge to request bail.

 If you are arrested for drunk driving in Colorado, you will likely be booked or held in custody and asked to post bail.
 Typically, the bail for drunk driving in Colorado starts at $1,000 and could go higher depending on the attitude and arrest record of the defendant.
-There are four types of bail bonds Colorado DUI suspects may be allowed to post.
-These are:

 As provided for by the Eighth Amendment, bail is not intended to punish a defendant, and it cannot be excessive.
-It is intended to serve as a guarantee that the suspect who is granted temporary liberty, will return to court to stand trial.
+It is intended to serve as a guarantee that the suspect who is granted temporary liberty will return to court to stand trial.

 • Random urine analysis